Recent Student Achievements

 Curry is also conducting air quality research in Beijing, China, with support from the Luce Initiative on Asian Studies and the Environment (LIASE).
 To learn more about her research, click here.

-Accolades to students who are pursuing further graduate studies and internships!
+Accolades to the following students who are pursuing further graduate studies and internships!

 - Christopher Steene ’20, English/Women and Gender Studies majors (Japanese Studies concentration), will join the JET program in Japan for a year and has been accepted into a Ph.D program at the University of Chicago.